-- A Tornado Watch means that conditions are favorable for tornado formation. - Stay indoors - Be on alert for potential tornado warnings. - A Tornado Warning means that a tornado has been sighted or detected on radar and poses an immediate danger. - Stay indoors. - Move away from windows and open doors (preferably into an interior hallway). - If possible, move to the lowest level of the building. - Move to the designated shelter areas for your building.
+- A Tornado Watch means that conditions are favorable for tornado formation. - Stay indoors - Be on alert for potential tornado warnings. - A Tornado Warning means that a tornado has been sighted or detected on radar and poses an immediate danger. - Stay indoors. - o Move away from windows and open doors (preferably into an interior hallway). - o If possible, move to the lowest level of the building. - Move to the designated shelter areas for your building.
 Refer to your Building Emergency Action Plan for these locations.
 If unknown, move to interior hallways, bathrooms, and stairwells.
-Stay away from windows and doors. - Do not use elevators, electrical equipment, or telephone. - Sit on the floor and cover your head with your arms to protect yourself from flying debris.
+Stay away from windows and doors. - Do not use elevators, electrical equipment, or telephone. - Sit on the floor and cover your head with your arms to protect yourself from flying debris. - o do not try to take pictures or videos of an active tornado or severe weather event.